Three Sisters Walk: Short Trail to a Blue Mountains Icon

 The only challenging part is the bit at the end, where the track includes a short section of the Giant Stairway, which is quite steep.

 The walk to the Three Sisters may be short, but there are many highlights.
-The below track notes describe the walk along the following seven highlights:
+The track notes below describe the walk along the following seven highlights:

 1. Echo Point